 Front-wheel drive power wheelchairs have a lower seat-to-floor height.
 This allows wheelchair users to fit more easily under standard size tables and desks, enhancing their inclusion and social interaction.
 A front-wheel drive design is also beneficial indoors.
 It can easily navigate tight corners within the home.

 With so many advantages, front-wheel drive electric wheelchairs can truly benefit many individuals.
-If your therapist and ATP believe that front-wheel drive is a good fit for you, consider the 4Front® motorized wheelchair, which features a front-wheel drive configuration.
-This electric wheelchair is equipped with SRS (Smooth Ride Suspension) and CASE (Caster Angle Sensor Encoder) technology which provides stability during obstacle transitions.
-The 4Front is available with optional power adjustable safe seat elevation, enabling users to elevate up to 10 inches while driving up to 3.2 mph.
-In addition to greater stability and unmatched performance, the 4Front includes LED front and rear fender lights for added safety and drive wheel color accents for a touch of style.
+If your therapist and ATP believe that front-wheel drive is a good fit for you, consider the 4Front® 2 motorized wheelchair, which features a front-wheel drive configuration.
+This electric wheelchair is equipped with SRS (Smooth Ride Suspension) and Smart Traction Control (STC) which provides stability during obstacle transitions.
+The 4Front 2 is available with optional power adjustable safe seat elevation, enabling users to elevate up to 10 inches while driving up to 3.5 mph.
+In addition to greater stability and unmatched performance, the 4Front 2 Power Wheelchair is available with the optional Quantum backup camera.